mainmatter/playbook/src/project-procedure/digital-products/README.md

 ## Product Development

-In the product development stage of a product increment, user stories are turned into usable application features, iteratively building up the product over time.
+In the product development stage of a product increment, feature concepts are turned into usable application features, iteratively building up the product over time.
-During this process, each user story is broken down into fine-grained and more detailed tasks which are then proceeded to be implemented by the project team (see [development process](../development-process/#development-process)).
+During this process, each feature concept is broken down into fine-grained and more detailed tasks which are then proceeded to be implemented by the project team (see [development process](../development-process/#development-process)).
-Breaking down user stories is done in close collaboration between engineers and designers with the business experts.
-They discuss individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort.
+Breaking down feature concepts is done in close collaboration between engineers and designers with the business experts.
+They discuss individual facets of feature concepts as well as different alternatives for designing and implementing those along with the associated effort.

-The project team will build slices of the system at once, including everything from the design, the backend, and the frontend code of a particular user story so those slices can be released as functional units that can be interacted with by all project stakeholders.
+The project team will build slices of the system at once, including everything from the design, the backend, and the frontend code of a particular feature concept so those slices can be released as functional units that can be interacted with by all project stakeholders.
 Once a slice is finished, it will be released to a staging system that is available for all project stakeholders.
 All stakeholders